haneulkimhera/PV-Power-Generation-Prediction/README.md

 #### 3) Draw a Dependency Plot

 ### 3. SHAP value summarization
-+ Extract factors with positive and negative impact on output with Summary Plot
++ Figure out which factors show clear positive or negative impact on the output, by interpreting summary plot

 ### 4. Meaningful Discoveries from the model (Insight)
-+ Extract meaningful findings from Discovery Plot
++ Figure out meaningful findings (such as, unexpected patterns, the optimal range, relationship between different factors), by interpreting dependence plot

 ## 8. Conclusion